 • Frequently check your clothes and skin for ticks.

-It is important to remove a tick within 24 hours, if possible.
-Once home, remove your clothes and thoroughly inspect all skin surface areas.
-Don’t forget your scalp!
-As ticks can be quite small, carefully evaluate all black or brown spots on the skin.
+After being outdoors, once home, remove your clothes, shower, and thoroughly inspect all skin surface areas, including checking the skin of the scalp and behind the ears.
+Ticks can be quite small, so carefully evaluate all black or brown spots on the skin.

 Treatments